Skip to content

 We can’t very well write an article on movies set in Italy without mentioning Roman Holiday, which is a classic Hollywood film that will remain memorable throughout history.

-Filmed in 1953, the movie stars Audrey Hepburn and Carey Grant, Roman Holiday literally takes us on a trip around some of the most beautiful landmarks around Rome.
+Filmed in 1953, Roman Holiday stars Audrey Hepburn and Carey Grant.
+It takes us around some of Rome’s most beautiful landmarks.

-Our first stop begins with the Palazzo Brancaccio which was used to film the scenes depicting Princess Ann’s Embassy.
-Built in 1880 and considered to be the last noble palace ever constructed in Rome, Palazzo Brancaccio’s magnificent Baroque room was featured as the Reception Ball, Her Highness’ dormitory and the Hall of Mirrors.
-The scene when Anna looks through the window at people dancing in the nearby garden party and wishing she was there with them, and when she escapes her room from the balcony are both shot at the Palazzo as well.
+Our first stop begins with the Palazzo Brancaccio, which was used to film the scenes depicting Princess Ann’s Embassy.
+Built in 1880 and considered the last noble palace ever constructed in Rome, Palazzo Brancaccio’s magnificent Baroque room was featured as the Reception Ball, Her Highness’ dormitory and the Hall of Mirrors.
+The scene in which Anna looks through the window at people dancing in the nearby garden party and wishes she was there with them, and when she escapes her room from the balcony is shot at the Palazzo.
 Palazzo Brancaccio is located on Viale del Monte Oppio, between the Colosseum and the Basilica of Santa Maria Maggiore.

 roman-holiday-1953-poster-italy-film-locations

 The famous Spanish Steps is one of Rome’s most iconic destinations.
-Built around 300 years ago, the Spanish Steps is the longest and widest staircase in Europe.
-They lead up to a majestic 16th-century church, the Trinità dei Monti (Trinity of the Mountains).
+Built 300 years ago, it is Europe’s longest and widest staircase.
+The steps lead to a majestic 16th-century church, the Trinità dei Monti (Trinity of the Mountains).

-Packed with tourists from all over the world, the Piazza di Spagna where the Spanish Steps are located has been a popular spot since the 18th century with artists, poets, and later Hollywood filmmakers.
-It has also become a traditional meeting point for Romans as well as for people from all over.
-There, you can also find the house-museum of John Keats, the English poet of Romanticism, who used to live here.
+Packed with tourists worldwide, the Piazza di Spagna, where the Spanish Steps are located, has been popular since the 18th century with artists, poets, and later Hollywood filmmakers.
+It has also become a traditional meeting point for Romans and people from all over.
+There, you can also find the house museum of John Keats, the English poet of Romanticism, who used to live here.

-Back to our film, the Spanish Steps were the location where Ann, after getting a brand new haircut, sits on the steps, enjoying the view, and eating gelato.
-It is also there that she confesses to Joe Bradley that she had run away from school and accepts his proposal to spend the day with him before she has to return.
+Back to our film, the Spanish Steps, where Ann, after getting a brand new haircut, sits on the steps, enjoying the view and eating gelato.
+She also confesses to Joe Bradley that she has run away from school and accepts his proposal to spend the day with him before she has to return.

 audrey-hepburn-and-gregory-peck-in-roman-holiday

-Audrey Hepburn and Gregory Peck starring in Roman Holiday.
+Audrey Hepburn and Gregory Peck starred in Roman Holiday.

-As for the interior shots of Joe Bradley’s apartment on Via Margutta 51, they were filmed inside a studio set, while all the outside shots of the courtyard and the arched wooden entrance lies north from Vicolo dell’Orto di Napoli.
+The interior shots of Joe Bradley’s apartment on Via Margutta 51 were filmed inside a studio set.
+In contrast, all the outside shots of the courtyard and the arched wooden entrance lie north of Vicolo dell’Orto di Napoli.
 If you are keen on looking for Joe’s apartment door, you can go up several flights of stairs.
-The view we get from Joe’s terrace was surely shot from one of these courtyard apartments.
+The view from Joe’s terrace was shot from one of these courtyard apartments.

-The film does not fail to explore many of Rome’s most prominent features like Castel Sant’Angelo which appears when Princess Ann is invited to a night of dancing by the Tiber River by Mario Delani, the barber who gave her the new haircut.
+The film does not fail to explore many of Rome’s most prominent features, like Castel Sant’Angelo, which appears when Princess Ann is invited to a night of dancing by the Tiber River by Mario Delani, the barber who gave her the new haircut.
 Although it is no longer there, the barge used to be moored between Ponte Vittorio Emanuele II (1886) and Ponte Sant’Angelo (134 AD), located at the foot of Castel Sant’Angelo, a 2nd-century mausoleum of the Roman Emperor Hadrian.
 The towering cylindrical castle in Parco Adriano, Rome, provides the best panoramic view of the entire city, which makes sense since it was once the tallest building in Rome.
-It was initially built by the Roman Emperor Hadrian who intended it to be a mausoleum for himself and his family.
-The building was later used by the popes as a fortress and castle and is now a museum.
+It was initially built by the Roman Emperor Hadrian, who intended it to be a mausoleum for himself and his family.
+The popes later used the building as a fortress and castle, and it is now a museum.

-When Joe wakes up the day the Princess’ interview is cancelled, it is due to the ringing of the bell tower on Via Margutta.
+When Joe wakes up the day the Princess’ interview is cancelled, it is because the bell tower on Via Margutta is ringing.
 The bell tower belongs to the Oratorio dei Filippini, a building erected between 1637 and 1650.

-In the film, Joe Bradley works as a journalist at the American News Service Office in Rome, which is located in Galleria Alberto Sordi (formerly the Palazzo Della Galleria Colonna) at Piazza Colonna.
+In the film, Joe Bradley is a journalist at the American News Service Office in Rome, located in Galleria Alberto Sordi (formerly the Palazzo Della Galleria Colonna) at Piazza Colonna.
 The view through Mr Hennessey’s office window shows the marble Column of Marcus Aurelius (193 AD) and the fountain in Piazza di Colonna (1577) opposite Galleria Alberto Sordi.

 audrey-hepburn-and-harcourt-williams-in-roman-holiday